sebalaini/laravel_docker-compose/README.md

 You now have the environment settings required to run your application.
 To cache these settings into a file, which will boost your application’s load speed, run:

-`$ docker-compose exec app php artisan config:cache`
+`$ docker-compose exec api php artisan config:cache`

 Your configuration settings will be loaded into `/var/www/bootstrap/cache/config.php` on the container.